Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/samples/Sample1_RbacHelloWorldSync.md

-# Creating, getting, and deleting role assignments
+# Creating, getting, and deleting role assignments (Sync)

 This sample demonstrates how to create, get, and delete role assignments in Azure Key Vault.
 To get started, you'll need a URI to an Azure Key Vault.
 See the [README](../README.md) for links and instructions.